 Roydon Ng is a freelance journalist, blogger and web designer.
 He has had success in a number of areas including political reporting, social media and community action campaigns.

 Over the years, Roydon has had the privilege of meeting Australia’s leaders including Prime Minister Malcolm Turnbull and Julia Gillard.
 Roydon’s journalism experience also includes multimedia reporting and editorial positions for current affairs, political and opinion publications.

 With a passion to bring local perspectives to a global audience, Roydon Ng is currently with The Typewriter as an editor and correspondent covering Australia, Hong Kong and China’s socio-political issues.
-Other major projects that Roydon has worked on or founded include:
+Highlights of his media career and projects:

 2016: UniPollWatch – covering the Australian Federal Election

 2015: Australia-China Youth Association – news contributor to OzBites